JanM321/esphome-lg-controller/README.md

 * LG TC07GQR and LG PC12SQ units ([source](https://github.com/JanM321/esphome-lg-controller/issues/25#issuecomment-1911668782)).
 * LG B55AWYU3G5 indoor unit and LG ABUW55G7SB0 outdoor unit, 17.1 kW Ducted ([source](https://github.com/JanM321/esphome-lg-controller/issues/30)).
 * LG LMN079HVT and LG LSN090HSV5 indoor units with LG LMU361HHV outdoor unit ([source](https://github.com/JanM321/esphome-lg-controller/issues/36)).
-* LG DC18RQ.NSK Deluxe unit ([source](https://github.com/JanM321/esphome-lg-controller/issues/41#issuecomment-2009415493))
+* LG DC18RQ.NSK Deluxe unit ([source](https://github.com/JanM321/esphome-lg-controller/issues/41#issuecomment-2009415493)).
-* LG S09EQ.NSJ indoor unit with S09EQ.UA3 outdoor unit ([source](https://github.com/JanM321/esphome-lg-controller/discussions/42))
+* LG S09EQ.NSJ indoor unit with LG S09EQ.UA3 outdoor unit ([source](https://github.com/JanM321/esphome-lg-controller/discussions/42)).
+* LG MT09R NU1 indoor ceiling cassette with LG MU4R25 U21 outdoor unit ([source](https://github.com/JanM321/esphome-lg-controller/discussions/47)).

 If your indoor unit supports the LG PREMTB100 and/or LG PREMTA200 controller, it will very likely be compatible.
-Please let us know if it works so we can add it to this list :)
+Please [let us know](https://github.com/JanM321/esphome-lg-controller/discussions) if it works so we can add it to this list :)

 ### Multiple controllers
 It's possible to connect multiple controllers to a single indoor unit, but one of them must be set as 'master' and the others as 'slave'.
 Since February 2024, this ESPHome controller has experimental support for this.
 I'm not using this myself, so there might be some issues with this (please report them).